alternative dispute resolution is a way of resolving family law disputes without using litigation.

 Attendance at a family dispute resolution as laid out in s 90I (9) states that non-attendance can occur if there is any likelihood of any abuse taking place to a child or any other family violence.
 A consent order may mean attending dispute resolution will not be compulsory.

 An independent, unbiased mediator helps the relevant parties to pinpoint and discuss issues with the aim of reaching an agreement that is acceptable to both parties.
 Providing advice is not the job of the mediator - only organising the mediation.

 An independent, unbiased conciliator helps the relevant parties to pinpoint issues that are under dispute and help in the development of solutions.
 The conciliator can offer advice which will help to reach an acceptable agreement.

-A counsellor assists individuals, families and couples to resolve relationship problems and family conflicts by assisting individuals and families to achieve a clear understanding of how behaviour and feelings can have an effect on relationships leads to alternative methods of handling certain issues and solving conflict.
+A counsellor assists individuals, families and couples to resolve relationship problems and family conflicts by assisting individuals and families to achieve a clear understanding of how behaviour and feelings can affect relationships leads to alternative methods of handling certain issues and solving the conflict.

 Intake should be explained to the client, which is an interview that is led by the conciliator or mediator.
 The aim of this is to assess the client’s suitability for conciliation or mediation.
 The conciliator or mediator explains the procedure to each client while gaining an insight into the relationship’s history and the roots of the dispute.

 Each client is interviewed on his or her own, but joint sessions can take place which allows both parties to offer their opinions.
 This can result in the drawing up of an agenda, and each item is then explored, and possible solutions are presented.

 Impartiality from the conciliator or mediator is very important.
 Favouring one of the parties is not permitted, and confidentiality is expected.
 The aim is to get a negotiated agreement that is the best alternative even though sometimes compromises have to be made.